-Provide all of the following regarding the prime proposer and, if applicable, all joint proposers.
+Provide all of the following regarding the prime proposer and if applicable, all joint proposers.

-- A. Qualifications and Organizational Capacity: - (1) Provide a statement of qualifications for your organization, including a description of services currently provided by your organization. - (2) Indicate how many full-time employees (FTEs) you plan to assign to this project.
-Include titles and names of staff members who will be on the team responsible for the project, as well as the expected availability of the various individuals.
-Include the résumés of key dedicated service staff, and the full-time project manager. - (3) All applicable licenses and license numbers relevant to the project, the names of the holders of those licenses, and the names of the agencies issuing the licenses.
+- A. Qualifications and Organizational Capacity: - (1) Provide a statement of qualifications for your organization, including a description of services currently provided by your organization. - (2) Indicate how many full-time employees (FTEs) do you plan to assign to this project.
+Titles and names of staff members who will be on the team responsible for the project, as well as the expected availability of the various individuals.
+Include the résumés of key dedicated service staff, and the full-time project manager.

-- (4) If portions of work will be performed by subcontractors, names of proposed subcontractors other than suppliers and descriptions of their respective responsibilities. - (5) Provide an Organizational Chart - B. Experience - (1) Statement of history and experience providing services similar to those requested by this RFP, your experience delivering services in San Mateo County, and/or your experience working with the target population. - (2) The number of years providing services similar to those described in this RFP. - (3) The number of years providing services to governmental entities. - C. Service Model and Implementation Plan - (1) Indicate your approach to meeting the services in this RFP including planning for absences and back-up coverage, training and monitoring of staff, background checks, and any resources that will be leveraged by your agency (location, staff, subject matter expertise, consultation, other funding, etc.). - (2) List any items or services you cannot provide. - (3) Provide a detailed implementation plan and all relevant timelines. - D. Cultural Responsiveness - (1) Indicate how you will involve low-income young adults in planning, implementation, evaluation and sustainability planning for the project. - (2) Provide your Cultural Competency plan, if available.
-The plan should include a description of; (a) policies and practices that promote diversity, cultural humility and inclusion; (b) formal forums or venues for discussing relevant issues; (c) how demographic data will be collected and utilized; (d) staffing objectives that reflect the diversity of the community served; (e) a relevant training plan for staff. - E. Quality/Program Evaluation - (1) Must include Critical Incident Management - (2) Indicate your experience supporting program evaluations; what additional metrics or tools can you provide to allow the County to assess service provision and program impact. - F. Budget - G. Claims and/or Violations - H. Statement of Compliance with County RFP and contractual requirements
+- (3) All applicable licenses and license numbers relevant to the project, the names of the holders of those licenses, and the names of the agencies issuing the licenses. - (4) If portions of work will be performed by subcontractors, names of proposed subcontractors other than suppliers and descriptions of their respective responsibilities. - (5) Provide an Organizational Chart - B. Experience - (1) Statement of history and experience providing services similar to those requested by this RFP, your experience delivering services in across San Mateo County, and/or your experience working with NHPI youth and communities. - (2) The number of years providing services similar to those described in this RFP. - (3) The number of years providing services to government entities. - C. Service Model and Implementation Plan - (1) Indicate your approach to meeting the services in this RFP including planning for absences and back-up coverage, training and monitoring of staff, background checks, and any resources that will be leveraged by your agency (location, staff, subject matter expertise, consultation, other funding, etc.). - (2) List any items or services you cannot provide. - (3) Provide a detailed implementation plan and all relevant timelines. - D. Cultural Responsiveness - (1) Indicate how you will involve the NHPI community in planning, implementation, evaluation and sustainability planning for the project. - (2) Provide your Cultural Competency plan if available.
+The plan should include a description of; (a) policies and practices that promote diversity, cultural humility and inclusion; (b) formal forums or venues for discussing relevant issues; (c) how demographic data will be collected and utilized; (d) staffing objectives that reflect the diversity of the community served; (e) a relevant training plan for staff. - E. Quality/Program Evaluation - (1) Must include Critical Incident Management - (2) Indicate your experience supporting program evaluations; what additional metrics or tools can you provide to allow the County to assess service provision and program impact. - F. Budget - G. Claims and/or Violations - H. Statement of Compliance with County RFP and contractual requirements performed; and the name, phone number, and e-mail address of an individual at the organization who was responsible for managing and accepting the work.
+Ensure that contact information is current.
+If the County cannot contact the reference because of incorrect or out-of-date information, the reference will be deemed not to have been provided.